phaidra/phaidra-admin-manual/Classification_server/available_tools_for_classification.md

 * that can be installed locally on a client’s intranet or extranet server,
 * thesaurus data is stored in a SQL server or Oracle database,
 * the application supports the creation of electronic thesauri in compliance with the ANSI/NISO standard,
-* the application allows the exchange of thesauri in CSV (comma­ separated values) text format.
+* the application allows the exchange of thesauri in CSV (comma separated values) text format.

 ## **ThManager**